 Table of Contents

-While the McMyAdmin 2 panel is very clean and easy to navigate, there are many ways you can manage and configure your server.
-You can create rules, environments, and worlds that wildly differ from the standard Minecraft gameplay found in a single player.
+While the McMyAdmin 2 panel is very clean and very easy to navigate there are many ways you can manage and configure your server.
+You can create rules, and environments that wildly differ from the standard Minecraft gameplay found in a single player.

 We're going to help by explaining all of the various server settings that can be set for the operation of your Minecraft server and explaining how each option will affect your server.
 If you need an overview of all the configuration options available, we do have a guide on configuring your Minecraft Server for review.

 The World Seed is a numeric value that is used in the algorithm for generating your world.
 It can be positive or negative and is used in every version of Minecraft.
 The server will call its world creation algorithm and run the world seed variable to create your server's world.
 Since each version of Minecraft has a different algorithm, the same number may produce wildly different results.
 If used on the same Minecraft version, however, the same number will return the same world, allowing you to recreate the world in different servers as needed.